A SIMPLE GUIDE TO HOME LOAN JARGON

 A form used to apply for a mortgage loan and to record pertinent information concerning a prospective mortgagor and the proposed security.

-The fee charged by the lender to the borrower for applying for a mortgage.
+The fee charged by the lender to the borrower for applying for a loan.

-An opinion of a home’s fair market value, based on an appraiser’s knowledge, experience, and analysis of the home.
+An opinion of a property’s fair market value, based on an appraiser’s knowledge, experience, and analysis of the property.

 A person qualified by education, training, and experience to estimate the value of real property and personal property.

-An improvement in the value of a house due to changes in market conditions or other causes.
+An increase in the value of a house due to changes in market conditions or other causes.

-The valuation placed upon a home by a public tax assessor for purposes of taxation.
+The valuation placed upon property by a public tax assessor for purposes of taxation.

 The process of placing a value on property for the strict purpose of taxation.
 May also refer to a levy against property for a special purpose, such as a sewer assessment.